 If you don't have aluminum foil to protect your pot, coating the outside of your pot with liquid soap before cooking will later help remove the soot easily.

 You can sleep with your food close to you, in your tent, but that may attract mice, bears, or wild boar.
 If beasts can't smell your food, they won't tear at your equipment to get to your food.
 Although, if you cook in your tent vestibule during the rain, your entire tent will smell like food.
 However, even if you continue to cook in the vestibule, it's good to store your food in scent-proof bags.
-Ursack makes scent-proof bags they call Opsaks, but you can get the same using much less expensive and more durable oven roasting bags2.
-Seal your oven roasting bags and place them in a 2.5 gallon zip lock for convenience.
+Ursack makes supposedly scent-proof bags they call Opsaks, but you can get the same using much less expensive and more durable oven roasting bags.
+See mentions of oven roasting bags at: reddit thread and whiteblaze thread.
+Oven bags are made of either Nylon (polyamide) or Polyester source.
+Though I wish there was something with a sliding zipper.
+I really love zip locks with a sliding zipper.

-Maui Rhino at WhiteBlaze: “I use nylofume bags obtained from my local pest control company.
+Maui Rhino at whiteblaze.net: “I use nylofume bags obtained from my local pest control company.
 They give them to their clients to bag food prior to fumigating for termites.
 A couple of years ago, I was camped at a popular lake in the Sierra.
 After going to bed, I heard some rustling, and realized a mouse was after a bag of trail mix I'd forgotten to put in the bear can.
 I tried scaring it away a couple times, but it always came right back.
 As an experiment, I put it in a nylofume bag, and set it right back in the same spot.
 The mouse never paid any more attention to it the rest of the night.”
+Just like oven roasting bags, nylofume bags are made of nylon.

 Dig a hole in the ground, and place perishables in a bear resistant bag like the Ursack.
 Cover.
 Avoid constantly looking in the fridge when you have the munchies.
 Preservation can be further assisted by curing (salting), dehydrating, storing in lard, and biltong.